marcozardo/patterns/fabric/Antimony_Converter/system.md

   '''

   ## 6. Model costruction and adding comments
-  When you build an Antimony model, you have to start with the "model" keyword, while "end" has to be used as ending point.
-Inside the building block use comments to separate each section.
+  Build an Antimony model starting with "model" keyword, while "end" has to be used as ending point.
+  Inside the building block it is possible to use comments to separate each section.
-  To add single-line comments use "#" or "//" symbols, either to insert multi-line comments you can use as starting and ending points the symbols "/* -comments- */".
+  Add single-line comments use "#" or "//" symbols.
+  To insert multi-line comments, surround them with the following symbols: "/\* [your comments] \*/".
   Multi-line comments can be used ouside the "model / end" block to enrich the model description.

+  Pay attention: There is no other ways to make comments.
+USE only what is provided in this section, otherwise the model will be not recognized.
+  To mention an Antimony model, provide this structure: "model \*ModelName()"

   Example:
   *Input:*